Veterinary Assistant with Horse Care Management

 Instructional Material Requirements:

 The instructional materials required for this course are included in enrollment.
-The following textbooks will be shipped to you approximately 7-10 business days after enrollment:

 The number one job of a veterinary assistant is to assist the veterinarian and veterinarian technicians with basic tasks.
-As a veterinary assistant, you may feed, weigh and take the temperature of various animals.
+As a veterinary assistant, you may feed, weigh, and take the temperature of various animals.
 You may also help give medication, clean cages, and provide nursing care for animals when they have surgery or other medical procedures.
 You may also bathe and exercise animals as needed and help restrain them during treatment.
 As a veterinary assistant, it is also your responsibility to clean and sterilize equipment and exam rooms.
 Some veterinary assistants even perform clerical work such as scheduling appointments and speaking with customers as well.
 The duties vary widely, but all are important to ensuring the health and well-being of animals inside the veterinary practice.

 While the people in both these jobs may work in the same location (and potentially with the same animals), they perform very different roles.
 Veterinary assistants most likely have received training through a certificate program and training on the job by veterinary technicians to help with basic duties like setting up equipment and cleaning areas of the clinic like surgery sites.
 Veterinary technicians, or vet techs, have a formal education—likely a two- or four-year degree accredited by the American Veterinary Medical Association.
 They are also required to pass a licensing exam in most states.
 In short, veterinary technicians can perform more advanced clinical tasks under a veterinarian's supervision to help treat animals.